Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/3 Research Software Management/02_FAIR-software.md

         - Is the software FOSS (Free and Open Source)?
         - Is there an organisation or person responsible for maintenance?
     - Both people in the pair then together summarise their conclusions about how they assessed the chosen software, with the lens of FAIRness and and FOSS.
 These assessments are briefly shared by all the pairs with the group in plenum.
 Some key common distinctions highlighted from the different case studies should be summarised by the trainer, to emphasise the distinction between FAIR and FOSS.
-    - Further details are available in Resource 2, a suggested activity from the Netherlands eScience Center, on which this current activity is based.
+    - Further details are available in Resource&nbsp;2, a suggested activity from the Netherlands eScience Center, on which this current activity is based.

 ### Materials to Prepare